My OpenLearn Profile

-This unit looks at the methods that have been developed by organisms for the uptake, transport and storage of iron: a process made more complicated by the insolubility of its oxides and hydroxides.
-You will examine iron storage in mammals, including humans, is achieved by ferritin, which stores iron as a hydrated iron (III) oxide – an example of biomineralisation.
+This free course, Iron transport and storage, looks at the methods that have been developed by organisms for the uptake, transport and storage of iron: a process made more complicated by the insolubility of its oxides and hydroxides.
+You will examine iron storage in mammals, including humans,.
+This is achieved by ferritin which stores iron as a hydrated iron (III) oxide an example of biomineralisation.

 - use aspects of iron(III) chemistry to explain the role of macrocyclic ligands in iron uptake and transfer.

 You can start this course right now without signing-up.
 Click on any of the course content sections below to start at any point in this course.

 If you want to be able to track your progress, earn a free Statement of Participation, and access all course quizzes and activities, sign-up.

 - 1 How do organisms acquire iron?

 - 2 Principles of iron chemistry

 - Keep on learning